xinsys/handbook/_pages/about-us/offices/san-francisco.md

 * Add yourself to our [desk schedule spreadsheet](https://docs.google.com/spreadsheets/d/1QNGF8pvrVUXEa8tjsQEEw5itflDEAyjVxQgfCT6Kj5c/edit#gid=0).
 * Add yourself to our [cleaning crew schedule](https://docs.google.com/document/d/1CCKYxIRrCUDJpykKgrjDBISLG-2toMv9yu1hLfR2IOs/edit).
-* If you'd like to have a locker, ask Victor for a [locker assignment](https://docs.google.com/document/d/1nVrLNGME72dnS-vaGV9DofF-UG9pC8sP6Lea2x0EOnU/edit).
+* If you would like a locker, please email <mailto:victor.valdiviezo@gsa.gov>.
 * Ask in the #sf channel for a person to give you a tour of the office so you know where to find the printer, kitchen, etc.
 * Ask in the #sf channel to get added to the 18F SF mailing list and 18F SF calendar.
 * If you'd like to get the GSA Region 9 email newsletter (such as notes about optional GSA staff events and trainings at 50 UN Plaza), ask the #sf channel for the link.
 * If you use public transit to/from work, [set up your TRANServe card](#transit-subsidy).
 * If you want to get notified about coffee/tea/lunch outings, [set up a `sfeats` Slack highlight](#food-and-coffee).

-### Bring in guests?
+### Bring in one-time guests?

 Meet your guests at the front security desk to escort them in.

 Be aware that IDs from [a few states](https://www.dhs.gov/current-status-states-territories) are not acceptable; see that page for the current list of "noncompliant states".
 For these states, another issued picture ID is required (or they can just show a passport).

 If you’re inviting guests to a potluck, point them to our handy [Eventbrite invite](https://www.eventbrite.com/e/18f-potluck-lunch-tickets-9543876993) with all of the security details.

+### Host long-term guests?

+You may host folks from other government agencies.
+As the host you are responsible for access issues and for any requests.
+You will need to complete [50 UNP Auth Form.pdf](https://github.com/18F/handbook/files/433703/50.UNP.Auth.Form.pdf) using your own information and email it to <mailto:50UNPBuildingServices@gsa.gov>.
+Please make sure you do this with advance notice, since the building will need time to update the guards’ list of approved guests.
+Once the form has been accepted, guests will be able to access the building without an escort.

 ### Access the building after hours?